The Bankrate promise

 Does insurance cover savings, CDs and money market accounts?

-FDIC insurance covers traditional bank deposit products, including checking and savings accounts, time deposits such as certificates of deposit, money market deposit accounts, Negotiable Order of Withdrawal accounts (NOW), as well as cashier’s checks, money orders and other official items issued by banks.
+FDIC insurance covers traditional bank deposit products, including checking and savings accounts, time deposits such as CDs, money market deposit accounts, Negotiable Order of Withdrawal accounts (NOW), as well as cashier’s checks, money orders and other official items issued by banks.

 What about money market funds?